James Ashby: Radio career

-Prior to being involved in politics, Ashby was a radio presenter, working for commercial radio stations in Roma, Gympie, Sunshine Coast, Rockhampton, Newcastle and Townsville.

-He began his career at a community station at Buderim on the Sunshine Coast, before moving to commercial radio.
-Ashby worked at a commercial radio station in Roma before quitting after six weeks due to the hot weather.
-He then worked in Gympie and on the Sunshine Coast before moving to Rockhampton.

-During 1999 and 2000, he co-hosted the breakfast program on local AM radio station 4RO.
-In April 2000, Ashby's co-host Olivia Scott became embroiled in controversy when she read a mock apology to the Stolen Generations on air, which was sent in by a listener.
-Scott was suspended and the station was found to have breached its licence conditions as the content racially vilified Aboriginal Australians.
-Scott was suspended during the investigation by the Australian Broadcasting Authority and when she was reinstated, she was required to read an on-air apology.
-Ashby has said that watching Scott endure the media attention associated with the controversy without being able to help her was the lowest point of his radio career.

 While he was in Rockhampton, RG Capital, the owners of 4RO were issued with a new FM licence enabling the company to establish a Sea FM station for the area to provide listeners with an FM alternative to 4RO.
 Ashby was tasked with helping set up the station, and became the new station's first announcer in October 2000, co-hosting the breakfast show with Joanne Spargo.
 He remained with Sea FM in Rockhampton until October 2001 when he was dismissed by station management.
 Reasons for his departure remain unclear but local media reported at the time that Ashby was considering taking legal action against the station following his dismissal.
 Ashby has since admitted he left Sea FM on bad terms, and was told that he would never work in radio again.

 After leaving Rockhampton, he worked at Triple M in Brisbane for six months before moving to Newcastle where he was a drive announcer on NXFM.
 In October 2002, Ashby resigned from NXFM after he was charged with verbally harassing another radio presenter at rival station, NEW FM.
 It was alleged that Ashby made four offensive phone calls.
 Ashby said he received a $2060 fine and a three-year good behaviour bond as punishment.

 He moved to North Queensland in January 2004, he continued his radio work, beginning work for DMG Regional Radio, doing various on air shifts at Townsville radio stations 4TO FM and Hot FM.

 Before becoming media advisor for Peter Slipper, Ashby was employed as marketing manager for Gowinta Farms on the Sunshine Coast.
 In May 2011, Ashby appeared in media coverage, after an attempted poisoning of the crops on the farm, after poison was discovered in a water tank.